 Most executives think of legacy as something to worry about later in their careers, at the edge of retirement—if at all.
 But Robert Galford, the coauthor of Your Leadership Legacy, argues that thinking about your legacy now makes you a better, more effective leader today.
 Galford demonstrates the importance of legacy to leadership development and shows why and how individuals should think about legacy on their way into a position as opposed to on their way out.
 In the tradition of The Trusted Advisor and The Trusted Leader, Galford uses this speech to explain a tool for leaders to create their own leadership legacy statement that will set the specs for the kind of impact they want to have.
 You will learn how it goes beyond describing the actions or symbols of which you’re are most proud and allows you focus more on the characteristics and values for which you would most like to be remembered.

-TAGS: Human Resources, Leadership
+TAGS: Employee Engagement, Leadership